 Clinical Findings

 Clinical findings about a patient may be documented as part of an assessment performed during a patient visit, based on the result of a test or diagnostic procedure, or based on a patient interview.
 The following table describes how these findings are typically captured in the vMR.
 An individual measurement or observation is typically represented in the vMR as an ObservationResult with the concept to be measured being captured under ObservationResult.observationFocus and the measurement (or other value type) captured in the ObservationResult.value attribute.
 The value specified for the observation can be any of the vMR-constrained ISO 21090 data types.
 For instance, it may be a physical quantity or a coded field.
-Observation also supports a field to represent the clinical interpretation of the observation, the time the observation was made, or the body site relevant to this observation.
+Observation also supports fields to represent the clinical interpretation of the observation, the time the observation was made, or the body site relevant to this observation.

 A panel or any grouping of related observations such as those resulting from vital signs measurements, on the other hand, may be captured as a CompositeObservationResult that can support arbitrary levels of nesting based on subgrouping needs.
 Note that for a CompositeObservationResult, observationFocus generally describes the type of observation grouping in question.

 Observation results and panels can be related to the procedures that generated them via the use of the relatedClinicalStatement.
 For instance, a laboratory panel may be associated to a ProcedureEvent using a related Clinical Statement relationship that indicates that the procedure was the source of the panel.
 It is important to note that the action that produces the observation results is generally a procedure.
-For instance, the action of measuring vital signs is a procedure.
+For instance, the action of measuring a vital sign is a procedure.
 A blood pressure measurement collected through the act of measuring vital signs is an observation result.

 Laboratory Results